mokimokheonpark/Puzzle-Bobble/README.md

 ## Installation

-To get started with the game, follow the steps below:
+To get started with the project, follow the steps below:
 - Clone the repository using the following command: git clone https://github.com/mokimokheonpark/Puzzle-Bobble.git
 - Install the Pygame library using the following command: pip install pygame